Arcade Spirits: Diversity and accessibility

-Schumann expressed a desire to see games be as diverse as possible, noting that while they likes romance and dating sim games, they felt off to them, due to them being pansexual and non-binary.
+Schumann expressed a desire to see games be as diverse as possible, noting that while they like romance and dating sim games, they felt off to them, due to them being pansexual and non-binary.
 They designed Arcade Spirits with the desire to make it as inclusive as possible, including allowing people to not pursue romance at all.
 Gagne, being asexual and queer, found it important that players not be made to get into a romantic relationship.
 To Gagne, Arcade Spirits was about arcades and the "wonderful people" you meet within them.
 While designing the characters, they worked with sensitivity readers in order to avoid "common pitfalls" when it comes to representation and made tweaks when the writing wasn't "clicking."
 They also worked with visually impaired communities in order to determine what enhancements should be made for the PC version of the game that were not available with the engine used.